1966 Chevelle Trivia

 »» The first year for the SS396 series.
 This performance series came standard with a 396 cubic inch engine rated at 325 horsepower.
 The SS396 series was available in a sport coupe (13817) or convertible (13867) body style.
 Two optional 396 V8s were offered over the base 325hp model.
 A 360hp and 375hp version were optional under RPO L34 and RPO L78 respectively.
 Standard transmission for the SS396 was a heavy duty 3-speed manual with 3 different 4-speeds or a Powerglide automatic were optional.

-»» A front bench seat was standard on the SS396 and Malibu although bucket seats were a popular option for the SS396, Malibu sport coupe, Malibu convertible, and the Malibu series sedan pickup (13680).
+»» A front bench seat and H.D. floor-shifted 3-speed transmission was standard on the SS396.
+Bucket seats were optional on the SS396 and could be ordered on the Malibu sport coupe, Malibu convertible, and the Malibu series sedan pickup (13680) as well.

 »» The same three 396 engines were also available in the 300 Deluxe and Malibu series sedan pickup but there was not an SS396 El Camino in 1966.